notpikmin/Dynamic-Bones-This-Button-VRC/README.md

 Editor script that addes a this button for dynamic bones

 # Instructions
-Just make a folder called "Editor" in your unity project.
+Put the "Editor" folder in your project.

-Put DynamicBones Editor.cs in the folder.
-Click This button :)
+Click the "This" button :)

 ![alt text](https://files.catbox.moe/e4yn5i.PNG)